Middle East and North Africa: MENAT

+Near East

 The term Near East was commonly used before the term Middle East was coined by the British in the early 20th century.
 The term Ancient Near East is commonly used by scholars for the region in antiquity.
 Some organisations and scholars insist on still using 'Near East' today, with some including North Africa, but definitions range widely and there is no consensus on its geographical application.